spences10/iprefernano.com/markdown.md

 server to do some file edits.
 It's at these times when you're reminded of the existence of command line text editors.

+There are [a few] but the most common ones that I have come across have been Vi and nano.

 ## Opening and Creating Files

 ```bash